ElevatoDigital/docker-development-environments/README.md

 If you are using PHP Deployer to handle deployments, a volume mount point exists for `deploy.php`.
 This allows you to mount the Deployer config from the project root inside the container so that deployments can be made from inside the container.

-Uncomment thi line on the web service in `docker-compose.yml`:
+Uncomment this line on the web service in `docker-compose.yml`:
 ```yaml
 - "./deploy.php:/var/www/vhosts/myvhost/private/deploy.php"
 ```